 Helpers are superwomen - fact.
 But even superheroes need a day off.
-So, why isn't it happening, and why do we keep putting unrealistic expectations on our helpers?
+So, why do we keep putting unrealistic expectations on our helpers?
 Mum-of-one and radio DJ, Jill Lim, gives us her take...

 “Helpers are such an Asian concept; I don’t need one.”

-Let’s start at the beginning, and my point of view (which I think many new age parents hold) – I don’t need a helper.
+Let’s start at the beginning, and my point of view back then was (which I think many new-age parents hold) – I don’t need a helper.
 I had a Singaporean friend living in Perth doing it all on her own.
 What was the difference?
 She’s Singaporean.
 Why didn’t she need a helper?
 She laid down the facts.
-She was a stay at home mother; firstly, second, and more importantly, her son slept from 5pm to 7am, leaving her with enough time for dinner and laundry and to unwind.
+She was a stay-at-home mother firstly, second, and more importantly, her son slept from 5pm to 7am, leaving her with enough time for dinner and laundry and to unwind.
 Wow, unwinding, what a concept.

-Another friend of mine boasted about how it’s rather shameful that Singaporeans with just one child need a helper.
+Another friend boasted that it’s rather shameful that Singaporeans with just one child need a helper.
 She, too, was a full-time working mother.
-After a little prying, it turns out; she had her mother in law come during the day to help with the baby and make dinner.
+After a little prying, it turns out she had her mother-in-law come during the day to help with the baby and make dinner.
 More importantly, again, her son slept from 7pm to 11am most days and went back down for a nap from 2pm to 4pm.
 If I had a child that spent that much time asleep, I, too, wouldn’t see a need for a helper.

 The important lesson I learned here was not to compare.
 I was determined to do it all on my own for many reasons.
 I wanted to save money, spend more time with the baby and stupidly, I had my pride.
-I didn’t want to be the typical Singaporean who needed a helper.
-Sad to say, life with two big dogs that needed to be walked individually twice a day, and a baby who could only manage 50-minute naps at best, meant that this mother was sinking fast.
+I didn’t want to be seen as the typical Singaporean who needed a helper.
+Sad to say, life with two big dogs that needed to be walked individually twice a day and a baby who could only manage 50-minute naps at best meant that this mothership was sinking fast.

 Change of plan – help is on the way!

-Strangely though, the feeling didn’t last as long as I had hoped.
+Strangely, though, the feeling didn’t last as long as I had hoped.
 Once Lily started being mobile and crawling, it kind of felt like I was doing it all, all over again.
-While my helper was helping walk the dogs, I would be changing, feeding then playing with Lily on her jungle gym while replying to emails one-handed.
+While my helper was walking the dogs, I would be changing, feeding, and then playing with Lily on her jungle gym while replying to emails one-handed.

-While my helper, Aizel, vacuumed and mopped the floor, I’d take zoom meetings with Lily on my lap.
+While my helper, Aizel, vacuumed and mopped the floor, I’d take Zoom meetings with Lily on my lap.
 While Aizel cooked lunch for the family, I’d be feeding Lily her lunch and then putting her down for her nap.
-Then I’d head off to the studio to do the radio show.
+Then, I’d head off to the studio to do the radio show.
 I’d come in frazzled and tired.
-One college quipped, “don’t you have a helper, so what’s the problem?”.
+One college quipped, “Don’t you have a helper?
+What’s the problem?”
 And there, my friends, lies the problem….

 When were helpers expected to do it all?

-What I found, however, in most cases, there is no dance.
-Helpers are expected to wake up as early as 5am and get breakfast prepared for the employers before they wake.
-Once the baby is up, baby is by their side nonstop, and somehow they also need to keep the house spotless and cook meals every day before even thinking about their own needs.
+What I found, however, in some cases, there is no dance.
+Some families expect helpers to wake up as early as 5am and get breakfast prepared for the employers before they wake.
+Once the baby is up, the baby is by their side nonstop, and somehow, they also need to keep the house spotless and cook meals every day before even thinking about their own needs.
 How is this possible, never mind, acceptable?
 Have you tried cooking with an active toddler?
-I just did it today, and I am still searching for the will to carry on…
+I just did it today, and I am still searching for the will to carry on.

 They then have to put the baby to sleep and attend to nighttime shenanigans before doing it all again the next day.
 “Isn’t that their job?” is what I often hear when I express genuine jaw-dropping shock.
 When did this all happen?
 When did helpers become superhumans who don’t need breaks and had to do it all?

 Aside from the advancements in babies, everything else is fast, isn’t it?
 Even just a generation ago, our parents didn’t work as long hours as we do.
 It was more or less 9-5pm.
 These days we’re working 8-6pm, plus whenever our phones go off, pinging with email notifications.
 Turning our minds off takes longer, if we even do get to turn them off at all.
-Having help isn’t being spoilt; it’s meant to improve the quality of life, but not at the expense of the helpers themselves.
+Having help does mean improving the quality of life, but not at the expense of the helpers themselves.

 The best care for your kids starts with the best care for the caregiver (aka helpers)